zzzprojects/docs/dapper-plus.net/pages/documentations/bulk-merge.md

 [Online Example](https://dotnetfiddle.net/v5stH2)

-`BulkMerge` not only merges your entities at an extremely fast rate but also allows you to quickly customize the process with [hundreds of options](/options), eliminating the need to remember complex SQL syntax.
+`BulkMerge` not only merges your entities at an extremely fast rate but also allows you to easily customize your upsert with [hundreds of options](/options), eliminating the need to remember complex SQL syntax.

 ## Benchmark

-The traditional technique to [add or update multiple rows in Dapper](https://www.learndapper.com/saving-data/insert#dapper-insert-multiple-rows) requires you to write your `INSERT` statement and pass a list of entities to the [execute](https://www.learndapper.com/non-query) method:
+The traditional technique to [add or update multiple rows in Dapper](https://www.learndapper.com/saving-data/insert#dapper-insert-multiple-rows) requires you to write your `MERGE` statement and pass a list of entities to the [execute](https://www.learndapper.com/non-query) method:

 ```csharp
 connection.Execute(@"